Updated 14th April 2022

 • nuts and seeds

-These foods release energy slowly and help you to feel full for longer.
+These foods release energy slowly and help you feel full for longer.

-You should also try to limit the amount of processed foods you eat, including sugary drinks and cereals, refined grains like white rice and white bread, and snacks like chips and candy.
+Also, try to limit the amount of processed foods you eat, including sugary drinks and cereals, refined grains, like white rice and white bread, and snacks like chips and candy.

 However, to eat what’s best for your body, it’s important to understand your personal responses to foods.